 The Tweed Regional Museum, Tweed Heads, is located in Pioneer Park, West Tweed Heads.
 The complex is set in beautiful surroundings, with shady trees, picnic facilities and backing onto the peaceful waters of Terranora Inlet.
 Toilets and cold water are also provided in the park.

-Close by is the Old Soldiers Hall, opened in 1941, once the home of the Tweed Heads and Coolangatta RSL Sub branch.
-Regrettably this building is due for demolition in the near future.
+Close by was the Old Soldiers Hall, opened in 1941, once the home of the Tweed Heads and Coolangatta RSL Sub branch.
+Regrettably this building was demolished in mid 2016, following the discovery of the presence of asbestos.
 Artefacts important to Tweed maritime history that were previously held in the Hall are now retained by Tweed Regional Museum, Murwillumbah.

 Boyd’s fishing shed, like all other buildings in the complex, has been relocated to Pioneer Park.
 In the case of Boyd’s shed, it has been reassembled overhanging the waters of Terranora Inlet, just as it did in its original location on Kennedy Drive, just to the west of the original Boyd’s Bay Bridge.

 The building contains artefacts and memorabilia pertaining to the Boyd family, a well known Tweed Pioneer family, and to the Tweed River.
-This exhibit is currently being refurbished and will reopen to the public in 2016/17.
+This exhibit is currently being refurbished and will reopen to the public 2017/18.